 We, through Corium, also rely on certain third parties as the current sole source of the materials they supply.
 Although many of these materials are produced in more than one location or are available from another supplier, if any of these materials becomes unavailable to us for any reason, we likely would incur added costs and delays in identifying or qualifying replacement materials and there can be no assurance that replacements would be available to us on acceptable terms, or at all.
 In certain cases we may be required to get regulatory approval to use alternative suppliers, and this process of approval could delay development of our product candidates and, assuming FDA approval, commercial production of Twirla, indefinitely.
-For example, the sole manufacturer of one of the components of the packaging of our Twirla patch notified us that it would be discontinuing manufacture of the component in 2016.
+For example, the sole manufacturer of one of the components of the packaging of our Twirla patch notified us that it would be discontinuing manufacture of the component in 2016, although it has now extended the period during which it will continue to manufacture the component.
 In conjunction with Corium, we were able to secure an amount of inventory of the packaging component that we believe will last until 2019.
-We are currently sourcing a replacement for this discontinued component that we can use once our current supply is depleted.
+We are currently evaluating sources for a replacement for this discontinued component and, assuming FDA approval of this replacement material, we plan to use the replacement material in connection with the commercial production of Twirla.